ikakara/example-react5-navigation/README.md

 ```

-All children below the Tab Navigator will need to use RootNavigation.navigate() or RootNavigation.dispatch(actions) (e.g. close drawers).
+All children below the Tab Navigator will need to use RootNavigation.navigate() or RootNavigation.dispatch(action) (e.g. close drawers).

 Modal screens need to be in the RootStack (e.g. DashboardStack), so they cover the entire screen when used.
-I've tried to comment in the code -- but if you have any questions, feel free to ask.
+The code mostly speaks for itself - it attempts to be NAIVE++, but if you have any questions, feel free to ask.

 ## TBDs